page 04 - 05

 Jump cut again, to China.
 Before I visited my first Chinese garden, I was confused.
 Photographs showed only some fragile scenographic effects: the quirky little bridge, the dragon wall, the pond of water and so forth.
 Yet, when you actually get there and start walking through the garden, it gradually builds and builds until it finally overwhelms you.
 Hornby all over again!
 First you go through the sequence of pond and bridge and dragon wall in one direction, and then you find yourself coming in from another direction, experiencing them all in another sequence, in another order, from another height and so forth.
 The same handful of props are used and reused, again and again.
 And each time, because of a slight change in angle, or in sequence, they carry a new significance.

 Restricting the number of elements, and using them over and over, is the key decision.
 It confers on the Chinese garden the rigor that the mandatory square piece of paper generates in Origami.
-By making the number of set pieces finite, but the variations in your

 A Place in the Shade: The New Landscape and Other Essays